 FLL teams prepare and present a five minute research project on a topic related to the competition season’s theme.
 Presentations are judged on creativity, innovativeness, and the quality of the research done by the team.

 Core Value Judges

-Core Value judging involves observing and questioning teams to get a sense of their understanding and following the FLL Core Values.
+Core Value judging involves observing and questioning teams to get a sense of the team’s alignment with FIRST Core Values.
 Teams are evaluated on gracious professionalism, confidence and enthusiasm.

-All new judges must attend a two hour training session on the evening of Thursday, January 8th, 2015.
-Judges must also be available on the Friday evening before event day to help with set up and quality assurance.
-Finally, on event day judges will be kept busy meeting with teams, asking questions, and assessing robots or projects.
+All new judges/referees must attend a two hour training session on the evening of January 2017 TBD.
+Judges/referees must also be available on the same evening to help with set up and perform quality control.
+Finally, on event day judges/referees will be kept busy meeting with teams, asking questions, and assessing robots or projects.